 Look for this bright orange “shelf” on fallen oaks in the spring.
 Its thick, meaty and should not have gills.
 Just delicious sauteed with butter.

 One of the most common wild edibles in our life, we step over them more than eat them.
 I am talking about dandelions.
 The leaves of spring dandelions can make an incredible salad.
 Tossed with some spring herbs you also get some serious nutrition!

-The roots of dandelion can also be harvested and roasted and pulverized to make a coffee like drink.
+The roots of dandelion can also be harvested and roasted and pulverized to make a coffee-like drink.

 On of the more offensive edibles of the spring.
 Garlic mustard is a plant that enjoys being close to water.
-Its toothed leaves and tall stalks are one of the earlies signs of substantial life in the spring.
+Its toothed leaves and tall stalks are one of the earliest signs of substantial life in the spring.
 It can be eaten, though pungent to some, and even ground up and used as medicine.

 Bonus: How to Make Pemmican, the Original Survival Food

 Invented by the natives of North America pemmican was used by Indian scouts as well as early western explorers.

 Native Americans spent a great deal of time on the go and depended on having portable, high-energy, highly nutritious, and filling foods that would last for long periods of time without refrigeration.